siddhartha-gadgil/DeptWeb/_auto-seminars/2010/2010-9-22-prof-siddhartha-gadgil-indian-institute-of-science.md

 date: 2010-9-22
 speaker: "Prof. Siddhartha Gadgil Indian Institute of Science"
 title: "Projective Geometry and Holomorphic curves"
 time: "4:00 p.m."
-venue: "Lecture Hall III, Department of Mathematics"
+time: "Lecture Hall III, Department of Mathematics"
 ---
 A geometry is a collection of lines and points satisfying the usual incidence axioms.
 By a theorem of Gromov, given an almost complex